Pabloo22/captcha_competition/README.md

 poetry add <package>
 ```

-## Notes
+###  Note

-- When installing everything remember to change the environment path to your own computer.
+Remember to change the environment path to your computer.